raspberrypilearning/recruiting-volunteers/en/step_5.md

 --- task ---

-Respond quickly and politely to ensure that the first impression of your Dojo is a positive one.
+**Respond quickly and politely** to ensure that the first impression of your Dojo is a positive one.

 --- /task ---

 --- task ---

-Share more detailed information about the Dojo, the role and expectations.
+**Share** more detailed information about the Dojo, and answer any questions they have about the role.

 --- /task ---